AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

 ## Data Serialization

 Predefined settings from JS format can be serialized into JSON format for the sake of convenient in future usage.
 Method **.toJson()** transfers current chart settings into JSON object.
-This method creates an object, that contains all posible methods and parameters of the chart.
+This method creates an object, that contains all possible methods and parameters of the chart.

 {sample}WD\_Data\_from\_JSON\_18{sample}

 **Note:** Parameters of text formatting can't be serialized and will be set by default in JSON format.

+## Schema

+JSON Schema specifies a JSON-based format to define the structure of JSON data(visit [wikipedia.org](http://en.wikipedia.org/wiki/JSON#Schema_and_Metadata) for more information).
+All objects of this schema correspond to JS methods and parameters of a chart.
+Main AnyChart JSON schema located [here](http://anychart.com/products/anychart7/shemas/7.3.1/json-schema.json).
+This file can be used to validate your own JSON structure.
+There quiet a few online JSON validators on the Internet (for instance: [jsonschemalint.com](http://jsonschemalint.com/)).